pooncs/learn_cv_with_cpp/Module_04/ex07_chessboard_detection/readme.md

 2. Refine corner locations with `cv::cornerSubPix`.
 3. Visualize detections with `cv::drawChessboardCorners`.

+## Analogy: The Surveyor's Ruler
+To check if a camera sees correctly (Calibration), you need to show it something where you know *exactly* what it looks like.
+*   **The Problem:** The world is messy.
+Trees don't have perfect straight lines.
+*   **The Solution (Chessboard):** It's the perfect ruler.
+    *   **High Contrast:** Black and white squares are easy to see.
+    *   **Geometry:** We know the lines are perfectly straight and the corners are 90 degrees.
+    *   **Known Size:** If we print it, we know exactly how many millimeters are between corners.
+*   **Sub-pixel Refinement:** Imagine looking at the corner with a microscope.
+Instead of saying "The corner is at pixel (100, 100)", we look at the gradients and say "It's actually at (100.4, 99.8)".
+This precision is crucial for good calibration.

 ## Practical Motivation
 Camera calibration requires precise 2D-3D correspondences.
 A chessboard provides known 3D structure (planar grid) and easily detectable 2D features (corners).